The Importance of a CoE: Excellence Always Outperforms

 All business processes need focus and alignment in order to be implemented successfully.
 By assembling a centralized group that assigns talent to business units or functions where AI is expected to be the center of things, a CoE can focus on AI-driven RPA, basing decisions on market growth.

-People usually start using a CoE at the four- to six-month mark, noted Vineet Sharma, associate marketing director for AB-InBev.
+People usually start using a CoE at the four- to the six-month mark, noted Vineet Sharma, associate marketing director for AB-InBev.
 Every company times things differently, but “as soon as you’ve gone through the first cycle of deploying the bots, that’s when the CoEs come into existence for many of our customers.”

 For a business to fully realize RPA’s compounding benefits, a CoE needs appropriate tools for managing and measuring operations.
 According to Aaron Hubbart, senior project manager of process automation at Navistar, the key metrics used to measure RPA revolve around the number of hours an employee can be redeployed as a result of using bots.
 At Navistar, they now view RPA as a way to free resources to focus on value-added activities.